wang-bin/avbuild/README.md

 - multiple targets build and configure simultaneously
 - ssl
 - enable all gpu decoders and encoders if possible
-- nvidia driver version is not limited(nvcuvid, nvdec, nvenc)
+- nvidia driver version is not limited(nvcuvid, nvdec, nvenc), supports 8.0~13.0 in 1 binary
 - ffmpeg patches
 - Universal binaries for apple platforms, including apple sillicon support